aclark4life/parse2plone/README.rst

 ..
 Warning::

-    This is more of a "toy" project than a "real" data migrator.
+    This is more of a "toy project" than a "real data migrator".
 For any serious Plone migrations, you may want to consider a `collective.transmogrifier`_-based tool e.g. `mr.migrator`_.
 That is not to say you will not find ``parse2plone`` useful as a sample migration script,